What is the main focus of the American Foundry Society?

 How do I get involved in AFS committees?

 One of the best ways to advance your career, advance your company’s business objectives, and give back to the industry is through participating in a committee.
 AFS has more than three dozen technical and management committees and working groups, listed on this web page.
 Most of the committees are open to all interested members.
 Contact AFS and ask to be added to the committees of your choice.
 Several committees have limits on the number of members.
-Those interested in being considered for future vacancies should contact the staff liaisons for consideration (Government Affairs – Doug Kurkul or Stephanie Salmon; Human Resources – Cathy Potts).
+Those interested in being considered for future vacancies should contact the staff liaisons for consideration (Government Affairs – Doug Kurkul or Stephanie Salmon; Talent Development – Cathy Potts).

 What other ways can I connect with AFS?

-In addition to serving on AFS committees and being involved in regional chapters, AFS is active on Twitter, Facebook, and LinkedIn.
+In addition to serving on AFS committees and being involved in regional chapters, AFS is active on Twitter, Facebook, LinkedIn, and Instagram.
 Moreover, AFS offers the Casting Connection resource, which allows AFS members to interact with fellow members, post technical and management questions, and receive answers from peers.
 Casting Connection is a valuable and exclusive members-only benefit.

 Can I participate in AFS technical and management committees without becoming a member?